mluerig/personal-homepage/_posts/2024-07-24-interactive-figures/2024-07-24-interactive-figures.md

 </div>
 ## Pictogram-based figure

-In this approach the goal is to plot the pictograms directly into the plot panel, which can be useful if you want to see all the variation in your dataset at once so relationships of interest become visible, or if interactive figures are not an option (e.g., in publications).
+In this approach the goal is to plot the pictograms directly into the plot panel, which can be useful if you want to see all the variation in your dataset at once, so relationships of interest become visible, or if interactive figures are not an option (e.g., in publications).
 This is fairly straightforward using [matplotlib's offsetbox module](https://matplotlib.org/stable/api/offsetbox_api.html#matplotlib.offsetbox.OffsetImage).
-Below is an example that uses the regions of interest (ROIs), i.e., isopod specimens from a scan image, to demonstrate how pigmentation increases with body size - see the result below, where the pictograms are plotted at their centroid on top of the data point:
+Below is an example that uses the ROis from a scan image to demonstrate how pigmentation increases with body size in isopods - see the result below, where the pictograms are plotted at their centroid on top of the data point:

  <div style="display: flex; justify-content: center;">
 	<div class="gallery-grid">